 Downham in South East London is built-up residential area today, but it was countryside until after WWI.
 It is probably a little-known area to those living in the more fashionable and trendy parts of London, but I believe that development there has interesting lessons for us in the 21C.
 (This article was first posted as a Guest Blog with the London Gardens Trust on October 22, 2020.)

-Ladywell Fields in SE London is another of the wonderful public parks in the Borough of Lewisham.
+Ladywell Fields in Lewisham is another of the wonderful public parks in south east London.
 Lewisham is a busy transport hub and a densely populated area, and this means that the history of the area, and the preservation of historical green areas, can be overlooked, or disregarded.
 This park, Ladywell Fields, is one such area which may take visitors by surprise, and I am going to explore the park in two posts.
 Do follow!

 Ravensbourne Park in SE London is a small green space in Lewisham which isn’t actually on the Ravensbourne River!
 The Ravensbourne Park Estate of high-class housing started developing in the early 19C.
 At the same time land for a park was set aside on the development.
 Today the park continues to provide an open space for the surrounding homes.
 With parking restrictions all round the park it certainly maintains a feeling of exclusivity for the neighbourhood!